Tom Clancy's SSN: Development

 Tom Clancy SSN was a joint venture of Simon & Schuster Interactive, Virtus Corp., and Clancy Interactive Entertainment, a company Clancy formed to translate his concepts into multimedia products.

 Reception

 Tom Clancy SSN received "mixed or average" review according to review aggregator website, Metacritic.

 A retrospective review from CD‑ROM Fossil portrayed the game as a curious novelty marred by “clunky, restrictive gameplay.”
 Although the video segments and acting were recognized for their nostalgic charm, the gameplay itself was deemed unrewarding.

-Subsim reviewed Tom Clancy's SSN and said it was more critical, characterizing the game as more akin to an “interactive movie” or “flight simulator for submarines” and noting that technical fans of the genre would find it lacking.
+Subsim reviewed Tom Clancy SSN and said it was more critical, characterizing the game as more akin to an “interactive movie” or “flight simulator for submarines” and noting that technical fans of the genre would find it lacking.
 The review gave it a rating of 52, indicating significant shortcomings in terms of realism and despite the elements of entertainment value.